 Variability: Marble Falls reservoir character is heterogeneous; localized fracture networks create production sweet spots, while adjacent wells in the same lease may be near-zero producers

-If your mineral interest produces from the Marble Falls Limestone, Buckhead Energy can provide a free written offer within 48 hours.
+If your mineral interest produces from the Marble Falls Limestone, Buckhead Energy can provide a free written offer.
 Most Marble Falls interests in Eastland County are inherited multiple generations deep from the 1917-1925 Ranger boom era.

 Free written offers.
 No obligation.
 No fees.